MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/employee-resource-template.md

 4. Complete the fields on the provisioning information page as appropriate for your installation.
 At a minimum, enter the email address where you wish to get notifications about the provisioning process and the URL prefix for your site to be provisioned to.
 5. Select **Provision** when ready to install the site into your tenant environment.
-   - The provisioning process will take up to 20 minutes.
+   - The provisioning process takes up to 20 minutes.
-   - You will be notified via email (to the notification email address you entered on the Provisioning page) when the site is ready for access.
+   - You'll be notified via email (to the notification email address you entered on the Provisioning page) when the site is ready for access.

 ### Next, add owners to the site

-As the site collection admin, you may not be the person customizing the site, so you'll need to assign a few site owners.
+As the site collection admin, you may not be the person customizing the site, so you need to assign a few site owners.
 Owners have administrative privileges on the site so they can modify site pages, content, and branding.

 1. Select **Share** in the right-hand corner of the site.
 2. Add users, Microsoft 365 Groups, or security groups to give them access to the site.